Robert Bell's

 One Faith is made entirely by hand and is extremely labour intensive.
 Each varietal lot, including Cabernet Sauvignon, Merlot and Cabernet Franc, is fermented in premium first-use French oak barriques, sourced only from the very best coopers in France, Tonnellerie Baron and Ermitage barrels, and delivering well integrated notes.

-Plans a re in the works to open a tasting room.inthe District Wine Village
+They opened a tasting room.inthe District Wine Village

 Philosophy: We believe that by using our combined knowledge and experience, and being free of financial constraints, we can produce a world class wine in the Okanagan, a Grand Vin